Powerspieler/Paveralicious-Additions/README.md

 Like the name is already telling, it breaks bedrock.
 But it comes with its price.

 #### Lightning Rod
-A staff shooting a lightning, which damages and sets hostile mobs on fire.
+A staff shooting a lightning, which provides a protection against phantoms.

 #### Golden Crook
 A staff which converts any mob (- even players) to a sheep and converting them back upon death.
 Helpful for transporting some villagers or play a trick with some hostile mobs.